 For example, if the Bid/Ask Guard is $0.20, and the spread is $0.08, the position’s bid/ask spread is lower than the guard’s value.
 Exit Options will continue to run, and the position's high % and low % are tracked.

 If the Bid/Ask Guard is $0.20 and the spread is $1.23, the bid/ask spread exceeds the maximum allowable value.
-Exit Options will be temporarily disabled and the position's returns will not tracked until the bid/ask spread comes back inside your target range.
+Exit Options will be temporarily disabled and the position's returns will not be tracked until the bid/ask spread comes back inside your target range.